Zejabati/TDVRPTW/README.md

 # TDVRPTW

-### Time Dependent Vehicle Routing Problem with Time Window _ Hybrid Genetic Algorithm
+### Time Dependent Vehicle Routing Problem with Time Window _ Hybrid Metaheuristic

 This project presents a Python implementation of a solver designed to address the Time-Dependent Vehicle Routing Problem with Time Windows (TDVRPTW).